CryptoGurujiOG/Nesa-Node-Run-Guide/README.md

 ---

-- If you want to run verifier node on your pc/laptop, then install WSL using this 👉 [Guide](https://github.com/CryptoGurujiOG/Install-Ubuntu-on-Windows-using-WSL)
+- If you want to run Nesa node on your pc/laptop, then install WSL using this 👉 [Guide](https://github.com/CryptoGurujiOG/Install-Ubuntu-on-Windows-using-WSL)
-- If you want to run verifier node on a VPS then watch my video guide 👉 [Video](https://youtu.be/NK431xjj7yA)
+- If you want to run Nesa node on a VPS then watch my video guide 👉 [Video](https://youtu.be/NK431xjj7yA)

 ---